tewhatuora/cinc-fhir-ig/input/pagecontent/rheumatic-fever-data.md

 1. $ It makes sense to use the date of patient registration as the default value for Address.period.start

-1. ^ When there is neither a **use** nor **type** code and `Address.period` is present with the current date in range, this maps to ‘Current’ in Salesforce.
+1. ^ When there is neither a **use** nor **type** code and `Address.period` is present with the current date in range, this maps to ‘Current’ in RFCCS.
 If `Address.period` is missing, the address shall be mapped to 'Inactive'

 ---